yingqiuz/SIR_simulator/README.md

  - [results](https://github.com/yingqiuz/SIR_simulator/tree/master/results) contains the scripts to generate the figures.

 ## Getting Started
+The code does not need installation; users have to install MATLAB to run the code.
+Typically, the model is not computational expensive, but this depends on the size of networks (e.g., number of nodes and edges).
+For a network of ~100 nodes with 30% connection density, it typically takes less than 5s.
  - Specify number of regions `N_regions`, velocity `v`, time increment `dt`, total number of steps `T_total`, transmission rate `trans_rate`, seed region `seed`, mobility parameter `prob_stay`.
 For example, the parameters used in [Zheng et al., 2019](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000495)
 ```matlab
 N_regions = 42;